Skip to main content

 brand_report

-Generate a portable HTML brand identity report with embedded logos, colors, typography, and tokens for offline use as instant brand guidelines in AI chats.
+Generate a self-contained HTML brand identity report with logos, colors, typography, and tokens.
+Works offline and can be used as instant brand guidelines in AI chats.

 Instructions